zukunft/zukunft.com/docs/llm/pending.md

 ## main pages

+in the logout page add an OK button that calls the back page from the url without token and make the "you have been logged out" bigger

 ### triple

 show the missing db fields in the triple default view: the weight, the condition formula